AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 1. PayPal returns `order_id`.

 1. Get order information with query `getPaymentOrder`.

-PayPal order details for the user cart are needed for hosted fields if the Signifyd integration is enabled.
+1. PayPal order details for the user cart are needed for hosted fields if the Signifyd integration with Payment Services is enabled.

 1. PayPal sends response to Adobe Commerce.